aspyct/php-sqlite-chain/README.md

 ## Terminology

-link
+node
 : One of the servers of the sqlite chain.

-next link
+next node
-: From the perspective of a specific link, the next link to which the transactions should be sent.
-A link must wait for his next link to validate before the transaction can be committed.
+: From the perspective of a specific node, the next node to which the transactions should be sent.
+A node must wait for his next node to validate before the transaction can be committed.

-head link
+leaf node
-: The first link in the sqlite chain.
-No other link references to this one as his "next link".
-New transactions must be initiated from this link.
+: A node to which no other node is referring to as its "next node"

-tail link
+root node
-: A link that has no "next link".
+: A node that has no "next node".

-write link
+write node
-: The link to which you sent the instruction
+: The node to which you sent the instruction

-downstream links
+downstream nodes
-: From the perspective of a specific link, downsteam links include the next link and all its downstream links.
+: From the perspective of a specific node, downsteam nodes include the next node and all its downstream nodes.

-upstream links
+upstream nodes
-: From the perspective of a specific link, upstream links include all links that refer to this particular link.
+: From the perspective of a specific node, upstream nodes include all nodes that refer to this particular node as their "next node".

 instruction
 : One or more SQL statements that must be executed within a transaction.